bluerobotics/bluerobotics.github.io/brov2/assembly.md

 2. Switch the propellers from the clockwise thrusters that come installed to the counter-clockwise thrusters that come along with the thrusters.
 Please refer to our [Changing the Propeller Tutorial](/tutorials/changing-the-propeller) for detailed instructions.

-3. The next few steps will be easier if you keep the clockwise and counter-clockwise thrusters seperated, but for reference the picture below shows clockwise and counter-clockwise propellers installed on thrusters.
+3. The next few steps will be easier if you keep the clockwise and counter-clockwise thrusters seperated, and for reference the picture below shows clockwise and counter-clockwise propellers installed on thrusters.

 	[annotated picture with cw and ccw thrusters]